rangle/angular-training-slides/slides/src/content/services.md

 <!-- .slide: id="services-getting-access-to-a-service" -->
 ## Getting Access to a Service

-- Add a variable to the constructor with the type of the service that you want to access
+- Add a variable to the constructor with the type of the service
 - Angular's *dependency injection* system will give the component access to an instance of that class
   - Angular's default behavior for dependencies is a singleton
   - `private` means that `toDoService` as a class property of `ToDoListComponent` can only be accessed within the component itself

 #####_src/app/to-do-list/to-do-list.component.ts_
 ```ts